microsoft/PowerApps-Samples/cds/webapi/C#/QueryData/README.md

-﻿# Query entity data using the Web API
+﻿# Query table data using the Web API

-This sample demonstrates how to define and perform data queries on Microsoft Dataverse entity instances using the Web API.
+This sample demonstrates how to define and perform data queries on Microsoft Dataverse table using the Web API.
 The sample solution includes a shared project named CDSWebApiService that provides helper methods for message sending and receiving, performance enhancements, and error processing.

 More information: [CDSWebApiService class](https://docs.microsoft.com/powerapps/developer/common-data-service/webapi/samples/cdswebapiservice), [Web API Query Data Sample](https://docs.microsoft.com/powerapps/developer/common-data-service/webapi/web-api-query-data-sample)